What is a Substitute Decision Maker?

 - three different types of SDMs that get authority through different types of legal processes,

 - family members that get authority to automatically act as SDMs without being appointed – you don’t have to do anything; and

 The person, or persons, in your life ranked highest in the Substitute Decision Maker Hierarchy who meet(s) the requirements to act as a substitute decision maker will be your SDM(s) for health care.

-If you would like a more detailed description of the hierarchy click here.
+Detailed description of the hierarchy, click here.

 Advance Care Planning, click here.